The following are some frequently asked questions ArcGIS Marketplace consumers often have.

 - Can I write a review about a listing?

-ArcGIS Marketplace is a destination that enables ArcGIS users to search, discover, try and buy apps, data and other capabilities from qualified providers.
+The ArcGIS Marketplace is a destination that allows users to search, discover, and acquire apps, content, solutions, and professional services from Esri’s ecosystem of providers for use within their organization.

 Products listed in the ArcGIS Marketplace are built to leverage and enhance your organization’s use of ArcGIS Online and the ArcGIS platform and can be made available to any named users within your ArcGIS Online organization.